Two-dimensional topological paramagnets protected by $\mathbb{Z}_3$ symmetry: Properties of the boundary Hamiltonian: Introduction

+Commencing with the conventional understanding of phases described by Landau theory\cite{Landau-1937, Landau-Lifshitz}, a cornerstone for the emergence of distinct phases and phase transitions is the symmetry group associated with the order parameter and its corresponding finite-size scaling universality classes.
+Spontaneously or explicitly broken symmetry is the key feature in this conventional notion of phases.
+The conventional states of the matter, as well as the SPT states, demonstrate short-range entanglement \cite{Vishwanath}, unlike the topologically ordered states, which are long-range entangled \cite{TO1,TO2,TO3,TO4,TO5,TO6,TO7,TO8,TO9,TO10,TO11,TST1,TST2,TST6,TST7}.
+Generally speaking, phases with short-range entangled states can be classified as either symmetry-broken (within the scope of conventional theory), SPT, or capable of simultaneously hosting symmetry-breaking and SPT orders.
+A distinctive feature of SPT states is their role in enabling the emergence of symmetry-protected gapless boundary excitations.
+Those excitations frequently belong to non-standard statistics and are important as key elements in the foundation of topological quantum computation.

-A more fundamental understanding of the nature of SPT phases emerged in Refs.~\cite{Gu-Wen-2009,Wen-2011b,Wen-2011c,Wen-2011d,Wen-2013,Gu-Wen-2014} where a classification of SPT states was formulated based on cohomology classes of discrete groups.
-For example, the problem of fully classifying SPT phases in a 1D system was solved in Refs.~\cite{Wen-2011b,Wen-2011c,Cirac-2011,Kitaev-2011}.
-The classification allows an intuitive understanding of the variety and properties of SPT phases.
-However, it lacks an explicit presentation of specific models or a precise way of manipulations to create models of desirable SPT states from known topologically trivial ones.
-Ref.~\cite{Levin-Gu} changed the situation, where the authors show an SPT modification of $\mathbb{Z}_2$ paramagnetic quantum Ising model with gapless $\mathbb{Z}_2$ symmetry-protected edge states.
+The concept describing the SPT phases allows their classification by the cohomology classes of the corresponding discrete symmetry groups.
+It was introduced and developed by X.G.
+Wen and co-authors \cite{Gu-Wen-2009,Wen-2011b,Wen-2011c,Wen-2011d,Wen-2013,Gu-Wen-2014}.
+As a particular case of the cohomology classification, the problem of the complete classification of SPT phases in one spatial dimension was solved in, e.g., Refs.~ \cite{Wen-2011b,Wen-2011c,Cirac-2011,Kitaev-2011}.
+This formalism allows an intuitive understanding of the variety and properties of the SPT phases.
+However, it lacks an explicit presentation of specific models or a precise way of manipulation to construct models of SPT phases based on a desirable symmetry and a known topologically trivial mode.
+The situation changed with the work of Levin and Gu \cite{Levin-Gu}, where the authors show an SPT modification of the $\mathbb{Z}_2$ paramagnetic quantum Ising model with gapless $\mathbb{Z}_2$ symmetry-protected edge states.

-Recently, the approach of Ref.~\cite{Levin-Gu}was extended to the $\mathbb{Z}_3^3$ symmetric Potts model, and the corresponding critical boundary model was derived in Ref.~\cite{Topchyan-2023}.
-For that case, SPT phases are classified by the cohomology group $H^3((\times \mathbb{Z}_3)^3,U(1))=(\times \mathbb{Z}_3)^7$.
-In Ref.~\cite{Topchyan-2023}, one of the boundary models of this seven-generator group of phases was studied and argued that the effective conformal field theory for low energy modes is the $SU_k(3)/SU_k(2)$ coset model at level $k=2$.
+Recently, the approach of \cite{Levin-Gu} was extended to the $(\times \mathbb{Z}_3)^3$ symmetric Potts model, and the corresponding critical boundary model was derived \cite{Topchyan-2023}.
+For that case, the SPT phases are classified by the cohomology group $H^3((\times \mathbb{Z}_3)^3,U(1))=(\times \mathbb{Z}_3)^7$.
+A study was performed on one of the boundary models belonging to a group of phases with seven generators.
+It was suggested that the low-energy effective conformal field theory is equivalent to the coset model $SU_k(3)/SU_k(2)$ at the level $k=2$.